SeisComP/main/apps/python/descriptions/scart.rst

       Sorting data is computational expensive but required for waveform playbacks.

 #.
-Push miniSEED data from file :file:`file.mseed` into a local :term:`SDS`
+Push miniSEED data from file :file:`file.mseed` or standard input
-   archive or a file.
+   (stdin) into a local :term:`SDS` archive or a file.
 Additionally, you may check if the records of archived files are correctly ordered, filter by time and/or with NSLC list and print the output streams:

    .. code-block:: sh